A world modelforstreaming reality

-Calibrated, multi-future prediction on a quantum-information formalism — density-matrix belief states — toward a unified model of reality.
+Calibrated, multi-future prediction on a quantum-information formalism — density-matrix belief states — toward a Grand Unified World Model.

 ● Early-stage · built in the open